unioncollege-webtech/final-exam-study-guide/README.md

 Specified in [RFC 5789](http://tools.ietf.org/html/rfc5789), the PATCH method requests that a set of changes described in the request entity be applied to the resource identified by the Request-URI.

+#### Safe and Idempotent Methods

+##### Safe Methods

+GET and HEAD methods are considered "safe", meaning they SHOULD NOT have the significance of taking an action other than retrieval.
+GET and HEAD requests should not alter the resource being requested.

+##### Idempotent Methods

+The methods GET, HEAD, PUT and DELETE are considered "idempotent", meaning multiple identical requests for the same resource should have the same side-effects as a single request for that resource.
+POST methods are NOT expected to be idempotent.

 ### [HTTP Status Codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10)